min2ha/ukwa-site/content/target/4736/index.en.md

   "subject": "Nelson Mandela"
 }

-# Green Party mourns the loss of Nelson Mandela

 <p>A statement made on the passing of Nelson Mandela by Dr Derek Wall, International Co-ordinator of the Green Party of England and Wales, on 6 December 2013.</p>